dbousfie/1026bot/syllabus.md

 To enter our OWL website, go to https://westernu.brightspace.com/ to look for your "POLISCI 1026" tab.
 On this website, you will find information about the class, grades, links to other resources, and more.
-In particular, Lecture Videos, non-textbook readings, etc., will be posted on the OWL site.
+Lecture Videos, non-textbook readings, etc., will be posted on the OWL site.
 All course announcements, etc., will come from the OWL site.
 Please do check the OWL site regularly and constantly.
 Do not turn off notifications for announcements, students are responsible for all notifications from this course.

 "All course material will be posted to OWL Brightspace: https://westernu.brightspace.com/.
 If students need assistance with OWL